mdurmus/Covid-Risks-Prediction/README.md

 ## Business Requirements

 The AI-based Covid risks prediction project will collect and integrate Covid-19 test results and symptom data from healthcare institutions and other sources.
 These data will be analyzed by a risk scoring algorithm and presented to users via a user interface.
-The project will encompass ensuring the security and privacy of user data, compliance with GDPR and similar legal regulations, scalability and performance, authentication and authorization processes, transmission and monitoring of results, and regular system maintenance."
+The project will encompass ensuring the security and privacy of user data, compliance with GDPR and similar legal regulations, scalability and performance, authentication and authorization processes, transmission and monitoring of results, and regular system maintenance.

-"This AI-driven Covid risks prediction software will serve as a fast and effective Covid-19 monitoring and control tool for governments and healthcare institutions.
+This AI-driven Covid risks prediction software will serve as a fast and effective Covid-19 monitoring and control tool for governments and healthcare institutions.
 It will provide significant support in identifying and guiding high-risk individuals to healthcare systems.
 Additionally, it will help create a secure environment for businesses and communities, thus aiding in preventing the spread of the pandemic.
 Individuals will be informed about their health status, enabling them to track and protect themselves, making them more aware and effective in combating the pandemic.

+## Hypothesis and Validation

+### Hypothesis

+The hypothesis of the AI-based Covid risk prediction project is that it can accurately and reliably predict individuals' Covid-19 risk using Covid-19 test results and symptom data, thereby assisting healthcare institutions in effectively identifying high-risk individuals and guiding treatment.

+### Validation

+The validation method involves evaluating the performance of the software on real-world data, particularly assessing its ability to accurately identify high-risk individuals.
+Furthermore, its effectiveness in guiding healthcare institutions and receiving feedback from them will be assessed to iterate and improve the software.